 A general effect of the duration of the test-retest interval on the rank-order stability estimate is well established.
 Interestingly, the effects of the interval duration do not appear to be linear.
-Instead, at first there is a steep decrease in stability with increasing interval, after which even large increases in the test-retest interval have little additional effect on stability (Schuerger & Witt, 1989; Tucker-Drob & Briley, 2014).
+Instead, at first, there is a steep decrease in stability with increasing interval, after which even large increases in the test-retest interval have little additional effect on stability (Schuerger & Witt, 1989; Tucker-Drob & Briley, 2014).
 Whereas Schuerger and Witt (1989) investigated age and interval effects separately, Tucker-Drob and Briley (2014) stressed the importance of considering the effect of the interval in relation to the age of the sample.
-This dependence was already observed by Bayley (1949), who found that stability deteriorates quickly in infants and young children with increasing test-retest interval but is much more persistent in adolescents.
-Tucker-Drob and Briley (2014) focused on childhood and adolescence in their interaction analyses because of their sparse data in adulthood.
+This dependence was already observed by Bayley (1949), who found that stability deteriorates quickly in infants and young children with increasing test-retest interval but is much more persistent in adolescence in their interaction analyses because of their sparse data in adulthood.
 They found a more pronounced time decay effect for younger ages, albeit not statistically significant.
 Comparable analyses for older samples or larger age ranges are lacking.